databricks/sjsonnet/readme.md

 ## Client-Server

-Sjsonnet comes with a build in thin-client and background server, to help mitigate the unfortunate JVM warmup overhead that adds ~1s to every invocation down to 0.2-0.3s.
+Sjsonnet comes with a built in thin-client and background server, to help mitigate the unfortunate JVM warmup overhead that adds ~1s to every invocation down to 0.2-0.3s.
 For the simple non-client-server executable, you can use